Synergy Battery Rewards VPP: can you actually earn money from your home battery?

 - GoodWe Lynx with GoodWe hybrid inverter

-VPP vs daily cycling — which matters more?
+VPP or daily cycling: which one actually matters more?

 If someone tells you a VPP will make your battery "pay for itself," they're overstating it.
 The self-consumption savings do the heavy lifting.
 VPP is the cherry on top.

 WA's SWIS grid is under pressure.
 Record-low minimum demand from rooftop solar during the day, record-high demand from air conditioning during summer evenings.
-The grid needs flexible, dispatchable capacity — and 50,000+ home batteries collectively provide that.
+The grid needs flexible, dispatchable capacity, and the tens of thousands of home batteries already connected across Perth collectively provide some of that.

-Synergy is building massive grid-scale batteries at Collie (560 MW + 500 MW), but home batteries distributed across the network can respond faster to localised demand spikes.
+Synergy is also building its own grid-scale battery at Collie, a 500 MW facility, but home batteries distributed across the network can respond faster to localised demand spikes than one big battery in one location.
 Your 10 kWh battery is a tiny piece of a much larger grid stability puzzle.

-As the SWIS transitions to majority renewables, expect VPP rates and event frequency to increase.
+As the SWIS shifts towards majority renewables, VPP rates and event frequency may well increase.
 The 70c/kWh rate may look modest now, but it's a foundation for what could become a more valuable program over time.

 Should you factor VPP into your battery decision?